Girls (Rita Ora song): Singers' responses to backlash

 Ora responded to criticism, as she wrote: "'Girls' was written to represent my truth and is an accurate account of a very real and honest experience in my life...
 I have had romantic relationships with women and men throughout my life and this is my personal journey".
 Nonetheless, she apologized following the controversy.

-Cardi insisted on Twitter that she and the others "never [tried] to cause harm or had bad intentions with the song", referencing her own bisexuality and prior experiences with women.
+Cardi B insisted on Twitter that she and the others "never [tried] to cause harm or had bad intentions with the song", referencing her own bisexuality and prior experiences with women.
 Charli stated in an interview with Rolling Stone that she had read the criticisms, including Kiyoko and Kehlani's posts, regarding the song's lyrics, continuing: "... the intention of the song was never to hurt anybody.
 None of the artists on this song would ever want to upset or hurt anyone."
 She further mentioned that she wants to "learn from this experience" and hoped to continue dialogue without upsetting queer communities.

 Rexha opted for a more defensive response, telling Entertainment Weekly, "My sexual life is nobody's business... but we're singing a song about kissing girls and that remains true to who I am.
 It's the life that I live and it's honest to me."
 She went on to say "People automatically went for the negative instead of saying: 'Well maybe these girls do kiss girls, maybe Bebe is bi.'
 You don't know about my sexual orientation, so I felt disrespected."